 In the spirit of the U.S presidential election of 2016, in this post I use Twitter public streams to analyze the candidates’ performance, both Republican and Democrat, in a near real-time fashion.
-I show you how to integrate AWS managed services—Amazon Kinesis Firehose, AWS Lambda (Python function), and Amazon Elasticsearch Service—to create an end-to-end, near real-time discovery platform.
+I show you how to integrate AWS managed services—Amazon Kinesis Firehose, AWS Lambda (Python function), and Amazon OpenSearch Service —to create an end-to-end, near real-time discovery platform.

 The following screenshot is an example of a Kibana dashboard on top of geo-tagged tweet data.
 This screenshot was taken during the fourth republican presidential debate (November 10th, 2015).

 The dashboard shows tweet data related to the presidential candidates (only tweets that contain a candidate’s name):

 - Top 10 Twitter mentions (@username) – you can see that Donald Trump is the most mentioned candidate

 - Sentiment analysis

 - Map visualization – Washington DC is the most active area